zmalone/chef-web-docs/source/build-a-delivery-pipeline/aws/write-the-build-cookbook/next/_index.md

-You're ready to use Chef Delivery for what it was intended &ndash; moving changes quickly and safely all the way from your workstation to production.
+Next, you'll add features to the Customers web application and watch the changes move quickly and safely all the way from your workstation to production.